meyerv11045/notes/notes/software_design/strong-exception-safety.md

     }
 }
 ```
-- RAII is used with Strings, vectors, list, etc.
+- RAII is used with strings, vectors, list, etc.
+- `std::shared_ptr` and `std::unique_ptr` is the same concept and is a local variable that destroys what is being pointed to when they go out of scope

+## Exception Handling Guidlines
+- always rethrow an exception caught in `catch(...)` if another `catch` can deal with the exception
+    - Don't strip info from the exception and